XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## Peer Crawler ##

-The Peer Crawler reports information about other servers a `rippled` server is connected to as peers.
-The [`peers` command](#peers) in the [WebSocket and JSON-RPC APIs](#websocket-and-json-rpc-apis) also returns a similar, more comprehensive set of information, but requires admin access to the server.
+The Peer Crawler asks a `rippled` server to report information about the other `rippled` servers it is connected to as peers.
+The [`peers` command](#peers) in the [WebSocket and JSON-RPC APIs](#websocket-and-json-rpc-apis) also returns a similar, more comprehensive set of information, but requires [administrative access](#connecting-to-rippled) to the server.
 The Peer Crawler response is available to other servers on a non-privileged basis through the Peer Protocol (RTXP) port.

 #### Request Format ####